 Why use calculated fields?

 You may be wondering what’s with all the praise regarding calculated fields?
-After all, I’ve also suggested that it’s best to prepare your data as much as possible before it gets to Tableau, and that data should include all of the required fields for your analysis.
+After all, we’ve also suggested that it’s best to prepare your data as much as possible before it gets to Tableau, and that data should include all of the required fields for your analysis.
 Right?

 There are many reasons to leverage the calculated fields functionality in Tableau.
 Here are just a few: